alan-tapper/willrice-jack/README.md

-# Hanszen is pulling pranks on some of the other colleges.
+# Hanszen is pulling a jack on Will Rice.
 Its all in good fun.